thinktodo-dev/algorithms-dart-lib/README.md

 # algorithm-dart-lib
-Collect all algorithm in one lib
+Collect all algorithms in one lib